standrewsdigital/digital-pattern-library/src/docs/using.md

 * The core CSS and JavaScripts must be referenced from the CDN i.e. a local copy must not be stored within the content management system.
 * Naming conventions for the patterns should be mirrored in the content management system themes and templates.
 If the name of a pattern were to change, this should be updated in the content management system.
-* The code of a pattern (HTML, CSS, JavaScript) must not be added to or modified other than to allow the content to be edited e.g. by the addition of tags to indicate editable areas.
+* The code of a pattern (HTML, CSS, JavaScript) must not be added to or modified, other than to allow the content to be edited e.g. by the addition of tags to indicate editable areas.